Byzantine North Africa: Evaluation

 In the older literature, the Byzantine rule in the Maghreb is often portrayed as a failed project which, despite the high economic power of the province of Africa, is said to have brought no real benefit to the Eastern Roman Empire, but only constant wars and thus a wear and tear of troops.
 In fact, the epoch was at times marked by several uprisings against the imperial central authority, by alliances with and battles against Berbers, and later by a joint defensive struggle against the Arabs.

-Overall, the region and its Latin-speaking and partly probably also Neo-Punic-speaking population experienced at this time, however, a late antique aftergrowth, which also produced the last important Latin poet of antiquity, Corippus.
+However, the region and its Latin-speaking and partly Neo-Punic-speaking population generally experienced at this time a late antique aftergrowth, which also produced the last important Latin poet of antiquity, Corippus.
 Under Byzantine rule, civil building projects were also carried out, for example at the port of Carthage, and a number of older buildings restored or put into operation.
 Overall, the dissolution of the Roman settlement and administrative structures in the region, which became apparent in the late phase of the Western Roman Empire and accelerated in the phase of the Kingdom of the Vandals, was halted by Eastern Roman/Byzantine rule and sometimes even reversed.
 In addition, East Roman Africa remained politically, economically and culturally closely linked to the Mediterranean world.
 Overall, the Eastern Roman/Byzantine period was the last epoch of around 750 years of Roman rule in the Maghreb, the outstanding testimony of which is a large number of Byzantine fortresses or fortresses stylistically modeled on them from the earliest epoch of Arab rule (see List of Byzantine forts and other structures in the Maghreb).